 BHS Genius Barons Support Students and Staff

 Brighton High School has more computers and tablets than ever this school year due to the expansion of the District’s 1:1 device program.
 All freshman and sophomores received their own tablets and all BHS students will have tablets at the start of the 2020-21 school year.
-The additional devices has led to the usual questions and technical issue, such as trouble connecting to a printer or accessing files on the cloud.
+The additional devices have led to the usual questions and technical issues, such as trouble connecting to a printer or accessing files on the cloud.

 The student-run Genius Barons club is able to resolve some of these issues through its help desk in the BHS library.
 Students in the club are available throughout the school day to assist their fellow students.

 “We're like the first line of defense, we help with the basic issues,” said senior Ari Stein.
 “Students come to us, they tell us the problem, and we assess if we're able to fix it.
 Sometimes we can fix it and sometimes we need to send them down to the technology office.”

 The idea of a peer-to-peer technology support team started in 2013 when the District was preparing for future device distribution at Twelve Corners Middle School and Brighton High School.

 “Somebody suggested some kind of student technical help desk at the high school and when somebody else asked, “Where could we put it?’
 I raised my hand and offered the library media center,” said BHS Library Media Specialist Howard Enis.
 “It's centrally located in the building, we see 1,000 students per day, we have the space, and we can host the talent.
 That's where the Genius Barons idea was born!”

 The Genius Barons, also known as GenBar, formed during the 2013-14 school year and helped beta test the library’s tablets.
 At the start of the 2014-15 school year, the club helped with device distribution for eighth graders and supported the BHS library’s tablets.